 Help if you’ve left local authority care

 Buttle UK gives grants to care leavers and other students in financial need.
-It also awards a Quality Mark to universities that ‘go that extra mile to support students who have been in public care’.
+It has also awarded a Quality Mark to universities that ‘go that extra mile to support students who have been in public care’.
 The website lists which universities and colleges have the Quality Mark and has a wealth of other information for young people who are/have been in care and are considering higher education.

 Regardless of whether a university or college has the Quality Mark, it’s worth checking their website to see if they offer a care leaver’s bursary or other tailored support.

-This website, run by the student finance charity BrightsideUNIAID, has interactive games and budget calculators designed to give you a taster of university life and budgeting.
+BrightsideUNIAID Interactive games and budget calculators designed to give you a taster of university life and budgeting.

 Please be aware that we are not responsible for the accuracy of external websites.